paulocaldas/Treadmilling-Speed-Analysis/extraction/README.md

-# Generating Fluorescent Speckles by Differential Imaging
+# Generating fluorescent speckles by differential imaging

 This folder contains two macros for imageJ: one to process a single movie (`extract_growth_shrink.py`) and a second one to process multiple files at once (`extract_growth_shrink_batch.py`).
 Both macros rely on modules contained inside the src folder and for that reason they should be kept together as they are here.